-We have recently unveiled our 5 year strategic plan, Together We Care, and will be investing significantly in our clinical services, £0.5 million in the first year alone.
+In January we unveiled our 5 year strategic plan, Together We Care, and will be investing significantly in our clinical services, £0.5 million in the first year alone.

 Our vision is a world where communities talk openly about death and dying, everyone lives life to the full and dies with dignity in the place of their choice knowing their loved ones are supported.

 We currently rely on the commitment and skills of around 700 volunteers but we will need hundreds more as we expand our services.